-Analysis | Federal judge scolds USPS on vote-by-mail delays: 5 key takeaways
+Analysis | Federal judge scolds USPS on vote-by-mail delays: Five key takeaways

 The ballots that are most vulnerable are those that have to go from one side of a state to another or across state lines.
 Think college kids living in a dorm room rather than at home, snowbirds living in a warmer climate for the season, or voters living with family or in a hotel because of a hurricane or wildfire.

-For those ballots, Sullivan ordered the Postal Service to use its Express Mail network — which includes overnight service — to expedite delivery.
+For those ballots, Sullivan ordered the Postal Service to use its express mail network — which includes overnight service — to expedite delivery.

 The deadlines chart must be updated